wasmi-labs/wasmi/README.md

 ## Distinct Features

-The following list states some of the distinct features of Wasmi.

 - Simple, correct and deterministic execution of WebAssembly.
 - Low-overhead and cross-platform WebAssembly runtime for embedded environments.
 - JIT bomb resisting translation.